-In these challenging times, it has been shown that having patient plans is very useful for continuity of patient care as well as business sustainability.
+In these challenging times, it has been shown that having patient plans is very useful for continuity of patient care, as well as business sustainability.

-Long term it also enables patient loyalty as well as offer the ability to transition from NHS to independent care.
+Long-term it also enables patient loyalty, as well as offer the ability to transition from NHS to independent care.

-This TubulesLive will aim to guide practices on how to implement this to create the right environment for patient care and dental sanity.
+In this TubulesLive, our panel, consisting of Dr's.
+Douglas Watt and Paul Mulligan with Lesley Bailey of Privilege Plan and Nigel Jones of Practice Plan, aim to guide practices on how to implement this to create the right environment for patient care and dental sanity.

-Lesley Bailey from Privilege Plan will cover:
+Lesley Bailey from Privilege Plan:

-- Why patient plans are a good addition to your business model - what volume of patients should be on plan
+- Why patient plans are a good addition to your business model - what volume of patients should be on the plan

 - Why a practice might be looking to introduce a plan, or convert from an existing provider